 In years past, there's been a running inside joke about "The PAX Plague", enough so that I remember a booth introducing a 'viral' marketing minigame for free prizes back in 2016.
 Sometimes called "Con Crud" as a more generic stand-in, this term was used to bring attention to the simple fact that so many people in one place could lead to some unintended side-effects.
 Unfortunately, illness is no longer a joking matter; it is now a real concern that is impacting attendance the convention itself.

-A lot of this is common sense and we already talk about in our points below.
-We just feel its important to reiterate because of the shadow looming over this year's big event.
-As news changes, expect us to update this page as needed.
+A lot of this is common sense that we already talk about in our points below, but we feel its important to reiterate because of the shadow looming over this year's big event.
+If there's any major news between now and the event, expect us to update this page as needed.
 For now, start taking care of yourself so you can stay healthy to enjoy the whole convention, and do what you think is right for your own health.
 We still can't wait to go.

 #1: Before Everything Else, Take Care Of Yourself